 Children can learn skip counting (5, 10, 15, 20, etc.), multiples (of 2, 3, 4, etc.), squares (1×1, 2×2, 3×3, 4×4, etc.), cubes (1×1, 2×2, 3×3, 4×4, etc.), and more with these Montessori Mathematics materials (1x1x1, 2x2x2, 3x3x3, 4x4x4, etc).

-These Montessori Math beads are a beautiful concrete method of learning, and they serve as one of the primary foundations for all of the Montessori learning methods and materials.
+These Montessori Math beads are a beautiful concrete method of learning.
+They serve as one of the primary foundations for all of the Montessori learning methods and materials.

 Montessori Math can be intimidating, but it doesn’t have to be.